discsox/AllProSocial/wp-content/plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.4.0 =
-- Minor bug in admin panel fixed
+- A conflict with modal in WordPress 4.1 fixed